Exhibition

 EMERGENCE/EMERGENCY

-This installation is a one-day pop up on Saturday, September 26 at Columbia Walk behind 151 Fairlawn Drive in Berkeley.
-This pop up is a satellite exhibit, in connection with Intersections, a public project on the Berkeley Paths during the month of September, 2020, organized and curated by Hadley Dynak @peak_86
+This installation was part of Intersections, a public art project on the Berkeley Paths on the eve of the Pandemic in 2020, organized and curated by Hadley Dynak @peak_86

 In this temporary site-specific installation called “Emergence/Emergency,” I am thinking of the ways lines of public/private shift in times of crisis.
 These gold/silver emergency blankets remind me of Japanese screens but in this installation, they blow in the breeze they lift and reveal private spaces.